prof-welch-psu-ist/minesweeper2030/README.md

 The UML can actually be included in your reflection -- which should document your thought process in coming with the data structure for the board, design considerations, and generally on the maintainability and extensibility of the code you ended up with.
-If you attempted the challenges listed at the top of this readme, say which step you got to within the limit and the biggest bottleneck.
+If you attempted the challenges listed at the top of this readme, include which step you got to within the limit and the biggest bottleneck.

 # Handin